Jorge Colberg Toro

 Jorge Colberg Toro (born October 7, 1965) is a Puerto Rican politician.
 He served as a member of the Puerto Rico House of Representatives from 2003 to 2013.
 He also was Secretary for Public Affairs for Governors Sila M. Calderon and Alejandro García Padilla and Secretary General of the Popular Democratic Party (PDP).
-He is a government and public Policy College Professor at the Interamerican University of Puerto Rico, a political, legislative and government consultant, speechwriter and a television and radio political analyst.
+He is a government and Public Policy College Professor at the Interamerican University of Puerto Rico and the Public Policy Institute of the Rafael Hernandez Colon Library Foundation.
+He also is a political, legislative and government consultant, speechwriter and a television and radio political analyst.

 Early years and studies

 Jorge Colberg Toro was born in Río Piedras.
-His parents are Severo Colberg Ramírez, a former speaker of the House of Representatives, and Eva Toro Franquiz, a college professor and former student dean at the University of Puerto Rico.
+His parents are Severo Colberg Ramírez, a former speaker of the House of Representatives, and Eva Toro Franquiz, a college professor and former deputy student dean at the University of Puerto Rico.
 His older brother, Severo, was also a member of the House of Representatives from 1993 to 2004.
-Colberg Toro holds a master's degree in government and public policy from the Interamerican University of Puerto Rico, Metropolitan Campus and has a bachelor's degree in political science and humanistic studies from the Inter-American University.
+Colberg Toro holds a Summa Cum Laude (4.0 GPA) master's degree in government and public policy from the Interamerican University of Puerto Rico, Metropolitan Campus and has a Magna Cum Laude (3.80 GPA) bachelor's degree in political science and humanistic studies from the Inter-American University.
 He holds also an executive certificate from the Executive Program for Government Officials from the Ibero-American Institute of Cities and the Harvard Kennedy School.
+At present, Professor Colberg Toro is working on his PhD thesis about Puerto Rico-USA political relationship and fiscal crisis in the political science, public administration and international relations doctoral program at the Complutense University of Madrid.